 The agency remains focused on optimizing available assets and making strategic investments to increase operating capacity and efficiencies across its facilities.
-It is with the support of the Governor, General Assembly, the Transportation Secretary and the Virginia Port Authority Board of Commissioners, the port entered an era of continued and sustainable growth in fiscal year 2016.
+With the support of the Governor, General Assembly, the Transportation Secretary and the Virginia Port Authority Board of Commissioners, the port entered an era of continued and sustainable growth in fiscal year 2016, which has continued through fiscal year 2018.